tekpinar/correlationplus/README.md

 * visualize
 * analyze

-You can find details of each script below.
+You can find details of each script with the following commands:

 ```bash
 correlationplus calculate -h